 Why We Shouldn’t View Our Hobby of Photography as a Competition

-For kids, it’s about academic grading (which school they go), athletic ability (who plays sports better), their looks (who is more popular among girls/boys), etc.
+For kids, it’s about academic grading (which school they go to), athletic ability (who plays sports better), their looks (who is more popular among girls/boys), etc.

-As we grow older, we face the harsher reality of life, as the difference of being one or the other for things like salary and socioeconomic status matters significantly more.
-As an Average Joe myself, I’ve always tried to disassociate myself from such a view that sees life as a race, but those who are quote-unquote “successful” might be thinking that I’m just deceiving myself.
+As we grow older, we face the harsher reality of life, as the difference between being one or the other in things like salary and socioeconomic status matters significantly more.
+As an Average Joe myself, I’ve always tried to disassociate myself from such a view that sees life as a race, but those who are quote-unquote “successful” might think that I’m just deceiving myself.

 Hobbies Let You Live a Different Life